cghoffmann/mjoindices/README.md

 * Download the complete test directory to you local file system.

-* Download some external input and reference data files from [Zenodo](https://doi.org/10.5281/zenodo.3746562).
+* Download the external input and reference data files from [Zenodo](https://doi.org/10.5281/zenodo.3746562).
 Details are given in a separate [Readme file](tests/testdata/README).

 * Move into your local test directory and run